Greenmount Catholic Cemetery

 There are more than 200 known burials at the cemetery, including many of the Yarram district's pioneers, but many graves have no headstones.
 There is only one vault and it contains the bodies of Patrick Brennan and his wife.
 Brennan was a large landowner who left a considerable legacy for philanthropic purposes.
 The first priest to die in the Gippsland Mission, Fr Phillip Kavanagh, was buried at Greenmount in 1883.

-To inquire about funerals at Greenmount you should contact Mrs McAninly or parish administrator Fr Bernard Buckley on 03 5174 2060.
+To inquire about funerals at Greenmount you should contact Yarram Parish on 5182 5028.